How to install Homebrew on Ubuntu 24.04

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-When prompted during the script, hit Enter to install Homebrew on your home directory on Ubuntu.
+When prompted during the script, hit Enter to install Homebrew to your home directory on Ubuntu.

 After completing the Homebrew installation script, you’ll be prompted to run several commands on your terminal.

 These commands are crucial for setting up Homebrew on Ubuntu and configuring your system.
-Use the first command to establish Homebrew in your .bashrc profile, replacing ‘richard‘ with your username.
+Use the first command to establish Homebrew in your `.bashrc` profile, replacing ‘richard‘ with your actual username.

-Run the first command to set up Homebrew in your .bashrc profile.
-Replace ‘richard’ with your username name.
+Run this command to set up Homebrew in your `.bashrc` profile.
+Remember to replace ‘richard’ with your actual username.

 Run this command in your terminal to add Homebrew to your PATH: